martinbarge/sml5202-sts/wiki-search.md

 <hr>
 <div style="clear:both;"></div>
 <div>
-	<p>Credits: The code for this application is derived from an online tutorial by Ayooluwa Isaiah, a Web Technologis Software Developer based in Lagos, Nigeria.
+	<p style="font-size: 86%;">Credit: The code for this application is derived from an excellent online tutorial by Ayooluwa Isaiah, a Web Technologis Software Developer based in Lagos, Nigeria.
 The tutorial can be followed <a href="https://freshman.tech/wikipedia-javascript/">here</a>.</p></div>